patrickboland4/be_th/README.md

 ```

 ## Interacting with the application
 Now that the server is running, we can interact with the application endpoints.
-One way to achieve this is using `curl`.
+One way to achieve this is by using `curl`.

 `PUT`
 ```